 Inventory.
 Inventory is carried at the lower of cost (first-in, first-out method) or net realizable value.
-All items included in inventory relate to our ClearPoint system.
+All items included in inventory relate to our functional neurological products, drug delivery and biologic products, and ClearPoint capital equipment.
 Software license inventory that is not expected to be utilized within the next twelve months is classified as a non-current asset.
 We periodically review our inventory for obsolete items and provide a reserve upon identification of potentially obsolete items.